giyu51/OpenCV-Frame-Stacker/README.md

 # 🖼️ OpenCV-Frame-Stacker

-The OpenCV-Frame-Stacker is a Python library that allows you to stack multiple images or frames using the Numpy library.
+The OpenCV-Frame-Stacker is a Python snippet that allows you to stack multiple images or frames using the Numpy library.
 It provides a convenient way to arrange and combine images into a single canvas. 📸

 ## :sparkles: Features